 Net non-operating expenses were \$4.4 million for the year ended December 31, 2014, as compared to \$3.7 million for 2013.
-The net increase in non-operating expenses was primarily related to increases in interest expense due to higher outstanding borrowings under our credit facility and market value adjustments in the investments underlying our deferred compensation arrangements, partially offset by equity in earnings of an unconsolidated affiliate, the favorable impact from a settlement of litigation during the first quarter and a decrease in accretion expense.
-Interest expense consists of interest charges, commitment fees and amortized debt costs related to our credit facility and accretion expense related to our contingent consideration liabilities.
+The net increase in nonoperating expenses was primarily related to increases in interest expense due to higher outstanding borrowings under our Credit Agreement and market value adjustments in the investments underlying our deferred compensation arrangements, partially offset by equity in earnings of an unconsolidated affiliate, the favorable impact from a settlement of litigation during the first quarter and a decrease in accretion expense.
+Interest expense consists of interest charges, commitment fees and amortized debt costs related to our Credit Agreement and accretion expense related to our contingent consideration liabilities.